 Like I said, it was cavernous in there.
 And so psychedelic!

 After standing on my head for almost the entire hour, I finally hit Play and heard the song roll all the way through not ten seconds before everyone returned from dinner.

 "OK, let's hear what you've got."
-Doubt turned into astonishment as four minutes later everyone concerned conceded the bass part was throbbing perfection.
+Doubt turned into astonishment as four minutes later everyone concerned had to concede that the bass part was throbbing perfection.
 Did a humble poet like myself revel in their disbelief?
 Why, yes, as a matter of fact I did!

 I didn't have long to dwell on my magnificence because apparently there was still one small hitch.
 Jim Gaines was requesting a bass tweak.
 "Can you make it any deeper?"
 "Um, er, sure ..."
 Uh-oh.
 Sonic tweaks require a different kind of programming, a skill no neophyte like myself would have acquired.
 After getting queasy from staring at dozens of the OB8's available "pilgrims hat" knobs, I somehow stumbled across the Frequency control—duh—which I rotated counter-clockwise to make the necessary adjustment.